huggingface/transformers/docs/source/en/model_doc/chameleon.md

 ### Multi image inference

-LLaVa-Next can perform inference with multiple images as input, where images either belong to the same prompt or different prompts (in batched inference).
+Chameleon can perform inference with multiple images as input, where images either belong to the same prompt or different prompts (in batched inference).
 Here is how you can do it:

 ```python
 from transformers import ChameleonProcessor, ChameleonForCausalLM